aci-ref/facilitation_leading_practices/activities/04-aci_plan.md

 ### Ticket System Method

-This method just leverages an existing help ticket management system to capture actionable tasks.
+This method leverages an existing help-ticket management system to capture actionable tasks.
 It should work well for a team that already uses it for task tracking.
-Depending on features it may or may not be possible to have documents internal to the system but most systems support urls in tasks description or comments so it would be possible to link url documents for google drive or some other cloud storage document system.
-Most ticketing systems support tags and searching so tracking some activities and metrics would likely be simpler than the spreadsheet method - many systems do have built in reporting as well.
+Depending on features it may or may not be possible to have documents internal to the system but most systems support URLs in tasks description or comments so it would be possible to link URL documents for google drive or some other cloud storage system.
+Most ticketing systems support tags and searching so tracking some activities and metrics would likely be simpler than the spreadsheet method - many systems do have built-in reporting as well.
 Some examples of ticketing systems in use are JIRA, Redmine, Request Tracker and osTicket.